berserkhmdvhb/MADS-MEDICIMAGE/README.md

 | 2 | Coordinates aligned to another file's, or to anatomical "truth" |
 | 3 | Coordinates aligned to Talairach-Tournoux Atlas; (0,0,0)=AC, etc. |
 | 4 | MNI 152 normalized coordinates. |

+The [reg.py](https://github.com/berserkhmdvhb/MADS-MEDICIMAGE/blob/main/Header/header.py) script is written to check for all `nii` files in a directory with name `imagesTr` and to append `TRUE` if the the qs-form had value 4, i.e., the image was registered with MNI template.
+For all the images in BERTS dataset, the header's number was 4 i.e., they were scanner-based based coordinates.

 ## Mapping to Templates